glider4/NOAA_GHCND/README.md

 # NOAA GHCN-D
-### Conversion, ingestion, PostgreSQL database build, querying
+#### Conversion, ingestion, PostgreSQL database build, querying, Spark implementation, Scala

 Objective of this project: Make NOAA's Global Historical Climatalogy Network Daily (GHCN-D) data readily available to query for all locations on a range of granularity levels.
 NOAA